-Human psychology is so complex that trained professionals sometimes cannot determine after months of working with clients what drives them to think or feel the way they do.
+Human psychology is so complex that trained professionals after working with clients for months sometimes cannot determine what drives them to think or feel the way they do.
 In light of this, wouldn’t it be nice to have powerful inside information to help unravel our emotional confusion?

 Truth is almost always less exciting and easier to understand and communicate than error.
 Yet, truth is often considered naïve and is rejected because it doesn’t encompass our "rich differences and varying backgrounds and upbringings."

 Regardless, the following truth gives us great insight:

 All human emotion stems from either love or fear.